Kléberson: Later career in the U.S.

 Kléberson was acquired on loan by the Philadelphia Union of Major League Soccer (MLS) on 25 March 2013.
 He scored the game-winning goal in the 95th minute from a free kick against Toronto FC on 10 October 2013.
-On 25 March 2014, Kléberson reportedly signed a two-year deal with Indy Eleven of the North American Soccer League (NASL).
-Kléberson was released by Indy Eleven in December 2015 after two seasons at the club.
-Kléberson signed with NASL side Fort Lauderdale Strikers on 4 January 2016.
+On 25 March 2014, Kléberson signed a two-year deal with Indy Eleven of the North American Soccer League (NASL).
+He was released in December 2015, and signed with Fort Lauderdale Strikers of the same league on 4 January.

-International
+International career

 Kléberson made his first international appearance for Brazil in a friendly match against Bolivia on 31 January 2002.
 He also marked his debut by scoring Brazil's fourth goal in a 6–0 win.
 He also scored against Iceland in March 2002.
 He was subsequently selected by Luiz Felipe Scolari for Brazil's squad for the 2002 FIFA World Cup.
 He was initially relegated to the bench for the first four matches in the tournament.
 He was brought into the starting line-up for Brazil's game against England, with Scolari feeling his tenacity would help counter the high work-rate of the English side.
 His tackle on his future teammate Paul Scholes led to Brazil's equaliser before Brazil ended up winning 2–1.
 He then was included in the starting lineup for the rest of the tournament.
-Brazil defeated Germany in the final, with Kléberson setting up one of the two Brazilian goals, as Brazil won the World Cup for a record fifth time.
+Brazil defeated Germany in the final, with Kléberson setting up one of the two Brazilian goals, as well as hitting the bar with a shot, as Brazil won the World Cup for a record fifth time.

 After the World Cup, Kléberson retained his starting position in Brazil's team under the new coach Carlos Alberto Parreira and was also included in Brazil's squad for 2003 FIFA Confederations Cup, where Brazil were eliminated in the group stage.
 That summer, Kléberson moved to Europe to join Manchester United.
 He failed to achieve regular playing time with his club, and as a result he lost his position in the national team.
 He managed to be included in Brazil's squad for the 2004 Copa América.
 He made five appearances in the tournament, starting in every match he played as Brazil went on to win the tournament.

 After more than four years in the international wilderness, Kléberson was recalled to the national team by Dunga on 28 May 2009.
 He was recalled to replace Anderson in two matches for 2010 World Cup qualification and the 2009 FIFA Confederations Cup in South Africa.
 After recovering from his shoulder surgery, once again Kléberson was called up for the national team on 9 February 2010 for a friendly match against the Republic of Ireland on 2 March in London.

 Kléberson was then called up to Brazil's 2010 World Cup squad by Dunga on 11 May.
 The 23-man squad was almost exactly the same as the squad against Ireland but included one additional player, Heurelho Gomes.
 His only appearance in the 2010 World Cup was in the round of 16 game against Chile.